calavera/chaseonsoftware.com/content/article/2016/systematic.md

 This one can be _really_ hard to figure out on your own, fortunately, there's a framework that exists to help you do that already!

 I used [StrengthsFinder 2.0](http://strengths.gallup.com/110440/About-StrengthsFinder-20.aspx).
 If you buy the book, there's a code to take the StrengthsFinder assessment in the back and IMO, the introduction is worth the price of the book and the rest of the book makes a great reference after you've taken the assessment.

+You can see the answer to ["What are My Strengths?" here.](/strengths)

 #### How Do I Perform?